Saifullah041/Cyber-Progress/README.md

 # Cyber-Progress
-This repo documents my journey through cyber security.
+This repo documents my journey through cybersecurity.
 Having prior IT knowledge, I decided to start with the  CompTIA Security+ certification.
 Consistency is the goal here.
 Let's see how this goes 😅.

 ### ⚠ Starting off with something important that I learned at the end of this semester at my uni:
 ***Life is fair.***